Azure/azure-signalr/docs/tsg.md

 ### Troubleshooting Guide
 1. Check if SignalR client used in Azure Function.
 1. Check if the SignalR client **never** stop.

 ### Solution
-1. Decide whether you design a proper serverless architecture.
+1. Check if you design a proper serverless architecture.
 [Real-time serverless applications with the SignalR Service bindings in Azure Functions](https://azure.microsoft.com/en-us/blog/real-time-serverless-applications-with-the-signalr-service-bindings-in-azure-functions/)
 1. Use [Azure Functions Bindings for Azure SignalR Service](https://github.com/Azure/azure-functions-signalrservice-extension) instead of SignalR client.

 <a name="server_connection_drop"></a>
-## Server connection drop
+## Server connection drops

 When the app server starts, in the background, the Azure SDK starts to initiate server connections to the remote Azure SignalR.
 As described in [Internals of Azure SignalR Service](internal.md), Azure SignalR routes incoming client traffics to these server connections.
 Once a server connection is dropped, all the client connections it serves will be closed too.